Frequently Asked Questions

 Verbal Reasoning: Papers are prepared specifically for the Consortium by GL Assessment.
 Click Here for Verbal Reasoning Familiarisation Paper

-Two pencils and a rubber
+• Two pencils and an eraser

 A limited number of applicants will be invited back to perform a single piece on their chosen instrument or vocally.
 This will be a free choice of piece, which should last no longer than three minutes.
 As there is a free choice of instrument and piece, it will give candidates of all abilities and all cultures equal opportunity to succeed.
 Those applicants invited back will be given an individual appointment during the school day.
 Please see the Calendar for further details.

-Music Aptitude Test Second Stage:
+Music Aptitude Test (Second Stage):

 • For piano/keyboard candidates there will be both an acoustic piano and a keyboard in the test room and the candidate can choose which one he/she prefers.